-These new approaches to teaching continue to provide new ways of helping students remain engaged, motivated, and curious.
-Learning through failure is another method that has recently been recognized as beneficial, especially in the realm of computer science and STEAM-related subjects.
+These new approaches, or STEAM teaching techniques continue to provide new ways of helping students remain engaged, motivated, and curious.
+Learning through failure is another method that has recently been recognized as beneficial, especially in the realm of computer science, coding, and STEAM-related subjects.
 We often hear and read stories of some of the greatest innovators who failed their way to the top, yet for centuries we have failed to allow students the space to do the exact same without categorizing them as low-performing.
 Learning should be meaningful and applicable to real-world experiences.

 In this week’s blog, we’re going to weigh in on more traditional forms of teaching versus learning through failure and which of the two may work best.